winscripter/dotnetVEE/README.md

 macOS or Linux release, and especially the version of ffmpeg for these systems.
 File naming plays an important role at locating ffmpeg/ffprobe.

+If you're releasing a Class Library that uses dotnetVEE, like a wrapper or extension, then including ffmpeg/ffprobe is *optional*.
+Well, including all of them for Windows, macOS, and Linux will probably yield the size of around 500MB, which is quite a lot.

 # Documentation
 Documentation can be found in the `doc` folder in the root of the GitHub repository.